 Change Creatives in Bulk

 If you want to make the same change to more than one creative or all creatives in the Ad Group, you can take advantage of the Take action button on the View Ad Group page.
 Select the checkboxes for the creatives to change to activate the Take action button.
-When you click the button, you’ll see a menu of choices.
+When you click the button, you’ll see a list of choices.

 Important: Moving creatives running in a live campaign to a different Ad Group sets the campaign to Paused status.
 To restore the association after the move and restart the campaign, you’ll need to return to the Campaign Builder and select the new Ad Group for the campaign in Step 5.

-Creatives that were uploaded to the Advertising Cloud before release of the Creative Library are categorized as ungrouped creatives.
+Creatives that were uploaded to Advertising before release of the Creative Library are categorized as ungrouped creatives.
 You can find them in the Creative Library, as well as in Step 5: Creatives of the Campaign Builder.

 Working with Ungrouped Creatives

-Tip: If you want to use a creative in more than one Ad Group, duplicate the creative and assign it a different unique name for each instance where it belongs to an Ad Group.
+Tip: If you want to use a creative in more than one Ad Group, duplicate the creative and assign it a unique name for each instance where it belongs to an Ad Group.

 Important: We encourage putting ungrouped creatives into Ad Groups.
 However, if an ungrouped creative is associated with any campaigns, moving the creative to an Ad Group removes the association with the campaign.
 You’ll need to return to the Campaign Builder, and select the newly formed Ad Group for the campaigns in Step 5: Creatives.